pchemguy/spec-kit/templates/capabilities-explore/capabilities-basic-and-explore.md

 - Each bullet should answer: "What user need does this satisfy?"
 - Keep bullet titles terse and to the point.
 - Add bullet description and include extracted specific keywords / short phrases from the source that elaborate the bullet.
+- Sort the bullets in order of descending importance, starting with the most important. one The most important bullet is the one that provides the core functionality: even if only this bullet is implemented, the app should still be useful.